 How many WIDI devices can I add to this group?

 Please note, when working with a Bluetooth MIDI group, there can only be one (1) central.
 Besides this, there can currently be up to four (4) peripherals.
 When you switch on multiple WIDI devices at the same time, they will automatically connect to each other.
 One WIDI device will take that central role (turquoise led indicator) following your manual settings through the WIDI App when creating the group.

 Please note, when you are setting up this group, your iOS device has to be the central.
-You need to force your WIDI device to become the peripheral first and not connect with others.
-Otherwise, due to automatic pairing and role automation, the central WIDI device - or already connected devices -cannot be found by the (iOS) WIDI app.
+Therefore, first you need to force all your WIDI device to become the peripheral mode and not connect with others.
+Otherwise, due to automatic pairing and role automation, they cannot be found by the (iOS) WIDI app.
 As the WIDI app has to be the central to allow you to make the settings for group connectivity first.

 Can I only add WIDI devices to the group?